common-workflow-language/user_guide/CONTRIBUTING.md

 ## Using GitHub

-If you choose to contribute via GitHub, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].
+If you choose to contribute via GitHub, you may want to look at [How to Contribute to an Open Source Project on GitHub][https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github].
 To manage changes, we follow [GitHub flow][github-flow].
 To use the web interface for contributing: